 I have put this section first, as these are the workers who have already started to lose jobs and are making no money.
 So today, 20 March 2020, Rishi Sunak announced he is suspending the minimum income floor so self-employed people can access in full Universal Credit at a rate equivalent to SSP for employees.
 So get back on that phone as things have changed.
 It may be from 6th April though, but get that claim in as soon as you can.

 What I would say is that if you have a mortgage they are offering 3 month mortgage breaks.
-Instead of trying to manage for now, consider taking the break to protect any money you still have in the bank.
+Instead of trying to manage for now, you could consider taking the break to protect any money you still have in the bank.

 Renters you cannot be evicted during this time and it has just been announced that to help you pay your rent the Local Housing Allowance will cover 30% of market rent in your area (that is not the same thing as 30% of your actual rent).